pankleks/WasherOne/README.md

 ### Washing

-Put Ikea container with the part on top of the box.
+Put Ikea container with the resin part on top of the box.
 Select wash mode -> set time -> start.
 Washing will reverse direction every 30 seconds.

 ### Drying